ProfPAThomas/py-galaxies/docs/jb_pygal/developers/galaxy_formation_model.rst

 Halos are containers of diffuse, hot (virial temperature) gas **hot gas** (this is the intracluster gas, ICG)  and of subhalos and/or galaxies.
 The gas is presumed predominantly ionised and therefore too hot for galaxy formation.

+Within the halo instances, we also keep track of **Ejected gas** that has been given enough energy from stellar feedback to be pushed beyond the outer radius of the halo.

-The may also contain **stars** (intracluster stars) that have been stripped from galaxies and/or subhalos.
+They may also contain **stars** (intracluster stars) that have been stripped from galaxies and/or subhalos.

 Accretion
 :::::::::